chats1986-lab/manufacturing-monitoring/Readme.md

 # Manufacturing Monitoring System

-A production-style IoT monitoring platform for additive manufacturing factories.
+A production-style IoT monitoring platform for manufacturing factories.

 The system collects sensor data from industrial printers, exposes APIs for factory/printer/sensor information, provides metrics for monitoring, and runs with a complete Docker-based development environment.